Confused about your exam or college applications?

 Get Access to Latest Updates

 Students who aspire to make a career in law are increasing in number with every passing year.
 This makes it imperative to have a wider range of opportunities, scope, and courses in the field of law.
 Owing to the fact that pursuing higher education in law is not restricted to only the students of a certain academic background, several combinations and specialisations have come up in the stream at every level.
-One of the not so common but an interesting degree combination is law after engineering.
+One of the not so common but interesting degree combinations is the law after engineering.

 Many future law aspirants are concerned with the query of how to pursue law after engineering.
-Since both the degrees belong to streams that are vastly different from each other, the confusion the ensues regarding this subject is understandable.
+Since both degrees belong to streams that are vastly different from each other, the confusion that ensues regarding this subject is understandable.
 This article provides all the necessary information regarding pursuing law after engineering.